Anonymous said: What are you looking for your current theme?

 Hope this helps, you’ve got five more days until submissions close.

-Anonymous asked: was wondering if you accept or reject these various art forms: short-short stories, storellas, literary pre`cis, "tonepoems", literary blends, literary pastiche, literary collages, literary "triptychs" and literary snapshots via E-mail?
+Anonymous said: was wondering if you accept or reject these various art forms: short-short stories, storellas, literary pre`cis, "tonepoems", literary blends, literary pastiche, literary collages, literary "triptychs" and literary snapshots via E-mail?
 Some of my latest works are: "A Ten Pound Large Man", "Docta Freud's House Calls", "Kamikaze Shooterdowner" , "Falling Way Way Out of Olivia", "Kafka's Tomb", "Mind Wipe","Drinking in Whispers", "Olivia's Fiery Words", "A Poor Man's Havaad", "Tina of the Troy", "

 We are open to pretty much anything.